tommper21/datascience/README.md

 Interactive Plot that allows the user to click on the y axis to set the value of interest.
 The bar colors change with respect to what value the user has selected.
 - **week4** \
 Plot of Average Unemployment and Temperature per month in Ann Arbor.
+- **macroeconomics** \
+Data Manipulation and Plotting of exercises of my macroeconomics university course